 8 Great Things to Do in Charlottesville Virginia

 Monticello—Thomas Jefferson’s historic home—is a UNESCO World Heritage Site, along with the University of Virginia.
-Make sure you also visit the homes of the two other early US Presidents who lived in and near Charlottesville.
+The behind the Scenes tour takes guests to all areas of the mansion.
+Be sure you also visit the homes of the two other early US Presidents who lived in and near Charlottesville.
 Highland, the home of James Monroe, is near Monticello, and Montpelier, James Madison’s home, is about 30 minutes away.
-Continue your 18th century experience with a traditional fried chicken lunch at Michie Tavern.
+Continue your 18th century Colonial history experience with a traditional fried chicken lunch at Michie Tavern.

 Visit University of Virginia

-Charlottesville is home to the University of Virginia, which, along with Monticello, is the only UNESCO heritage site in Virginia.
-The historic Rotunda is modeled after Jefferson’s Monticello home and recently underwent a complete refurbishment and modernization.
+Charlottesville VA is home to the University of Virginia, which along with Monticello is the only UNESCO heritage site in Virginia.
+The historic Rotunda at the University of Virginia is modeled after Jefferson’s Monticello home and recently underwent a complete refurbishment and modernization.

 In addition to the Rotunda, the gorgeous campus grounds houses a section of the Berlin Wall, Edgar Allan Poe’s preserved dorm room, and a cool, scenic cemetery.

-Countless hiking opportunities of all levels exist around Charlottesville.
+Dozens of hiking opportunities of all levels exist around Charlottesville.
 The Rivanna Trail is a 20 mile trail circling Charlottesville.
-Make sure to allow time to hike several miles of trails around Monticello and Montpelier.
+Allow time to hike several miles of trails around Monticello and Montpelier.
 The Lewis & Clark Exploratory Center in Darden Towe Park educates visitors about the historic expedition and has nice wooded trails.
-The historic downtown mall offers shop, restaurants, activities, and a nice strolling opportunity.
+The Charlottesville historicdowntown mall offers shop, restaurants, activities, and a nice strolling opportunity.

-Choose from over 100 independent restaurants and eateries in Charlottesville.
-Besides those mentioned in my Charlottesville casual eats article, other places to eat in Charlottesville include Bodo’s Bagels, Mezeh, Mas Tapas, Beer Run, Zinburger, Shadwells, Travinia, La Michoacana, and my latest discovery Jak’ N Jil (chili dog).
+Choose from over 400 Charlottesville restaurants and eateries.
+Besides those mentioned in my Charlottesville casual eats article, other places to eat in Charlottesville include Bodo’s Bagels, Mezeh, Mas Tapas, Beer Run, Zinburger, Shadwells, Travinia, La Michoacana, Ace Biscuit and Barbecue, and Jak’ N Jil (chili dog).